 Do you know nearly three-quarters of the total carbon emission is generated in our houses?
-Therefore we must understand the underlying causes of these carbon emissions so we can move ahead, creating a low carbon future.
+Therefore we must understand how we use energy and the underlying causes of these carbon emissions so we can move ahead, creating a low carbon future.

 The energy that we use at our homes comes from fossil fuels.
 Our dependency on this energy supply is visible from the fact that almost 85% of the energy we use comes from fossil fuels.
 And if we continue to waste, we will soon run out of this limited energy supply.